paradoxskin/weffox/README.md

-# WeChrome
+# Weffox

-A Chrome extension to unblock Web Version of WeChat
+A firefox extension to unblock Web Version of WeChat

 Tired of Tencent for not providing Linux version of WeChat?
 Run into the following error while logging into web version of WeChat?